Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 ~~~~~

 *Warning*
-When the index isn’t specified in the first function, the  current Context is closed.
+When the index is not specified in the first function, the  current Context is closed.
 This option can be dangerous, as other Interactive  Functions can open local contexts without necessarily warning the user.
 For  greater security, you have to close the context with the index given on  opening.

 To get the index of the current context, use function *AIS_InteractiveContext::IndexOfCurrentLocal*.
 It allows closing all open local  contexts at one go.
 In this case, you find yourself directly at Neutral Point.